hirosystems/docs/docs/platform/guides/create-chainhooks.md

 Once you define the all the required fields, you can select **Create Chainhook**.

-The right pane navigates to the Projects page with the Chainhooks tab open, and you can view the chainhook created.
+The right pane navigates to the Projects page with the Chainhooks tab open, and you can view the Chainhook created.

 ![Chainhook created](../images/chainhook-created.jpeg)

-The `NAME`, `CHAIN`, `START BLOCK`, `NETWORK`, `STATUS`, and `LAST UPDATED` headers are updated based on the selected fields used to create a chainhook.
+The `NAME`, `CHAIN`, `START BLOCK`, `NETWORK`, `STATUS`, and `LAST UPDATED` headers are updated based on the selected fields used to create a Chainhook.

 Based on the chosen network, the respective status columns in the Chainhook list page will be updated to **Deployed**.

-Note that there may be other fields in the UI to create a chainhook based on the predicates defined.
+Note that there may be other fields in the UI to create a Chainhook based on the predicates defined.

 # Uploading a Chainhook

-To upload a chainhook, you can either select the _Upload Chainhook_ button and choose the .json file that has the chainhook(s) you want to upload, or you can drag and drop the .json file into the file upload area.
+To upload a chainhook, you can either select the _Upload Chainhook_ button and choose the .json file that has the Chainhook(s) you want to upload, or you can drag and drop the .json file into the file upload area.

 ![Upload Chainhook](../images/chainhook-upload.jpeg)

-The upload file must be a .json file containing either a single json object representing a chainhook predicate, or an array of json objects representing one or more chainhook predicates.
+The upload file must be a .json file containing either a single json object representing a Chainhook predicate, or an array of json objects representing one or more Chainhook predicates.

-Refer to the [Bitcoin predicates](https://docs.hiro.so/chainhook/guides/chainhooks-with-bitcoin) and [Stacks predicates](https://docs.hiro.so/chainhook/guides/chainhooks-with-stacks) documents to understand the available predicates and how your chainhook predicate json for upload.
+Refer to the [Bitcoin predicates](../../chainhook/guides/chainhooks-with-bitcoin.md) and [Stacks predicates](../../chainhook/guides/chainhooks-with-stacks.md) documents to understand the available predicates and how your Chainhook predicate json for upload.

 ## Edit Chainhook

-Once the chainhook is created, you can edit the chainhook by using the ellipse on the created chainhook row.
+Once the Chainhook is created, you can edit the Chainhook by using the ellipse on the created Chainhook row.

 ![Edit chainhook](../images/chainhook-edit-chainhook.jpeg)